buzzqw/TUS/OBSS/markdown-separati/en/37-description-of-magic-items.md

 - **Gem**: Twenty-five gems worth 2,000 gp each or fifty gems worth 1,000 gp each appear at the character' \*\*s feet.
 - **Jester**: The character gains enough Experience Points to gain a level or can draw another card beyond the declared number of cards to draw.
 - **Idiot**: The character' \*\*s Intelligence score is permanently reduced by 1d2 + 1 (to a minimum score of -4).
 The character can draw an additional card beyond the declared number of cards to draw.
-- **Thief**: An NPC chosen by the Narrator becomes hostile toward the character.
+- **Thief**: An NPC chosen by the Game Master becomes hostile toward the character.
 The identity of the new enemy is unknown to the character until the NPC or someone else reveals it.
 Only a wish spell or divine intervention can end the NPC' \*\*s hostility.
 - **Moon**: The character gains the ability to cast the wish spell 1d3 times.
 - **Fool**: The character loses a level, discards this card, and draws another card from the deck; drawing both cards counts as one draw from the declared number of cards to draw.
 - **Prison**: The character vanishes and is trapped in a state of suspended animation in an extradimensional sphere.
 Everything the character was wearing and carrying remains behind in the space they occupied when they disappeared.
 The character remains imprisoned until found and removed from the sphere.
 The character can' \*\*t be located by any divination magic, but a wish spell can reveal the location of the prison.
 The character draws no more cards.
 - **Ruin**: Every form of wealth carried or owned by the character, other than magic items, is lost.
 Portable property vanishes.
 Businesses, buildings, and lands owned are lost in the way that causes the minimum alteration of reality.
 Any documents that might prove ownership of the property lost due to the card vanish as well.
-- **Sun**: You gain enough Experience Points to gain a level and a wondrous item, determined by the Narrator, appears in your hands.
+- **Sun**: You gain enough Experience Points to gain a level and a wondrous item, determined by the Game Master, appears in your hands.
 - **Star**: One of the character' \*\*s ability scores increases by 2.
 The new score can exceed 5, but not 7.
 - **Skull**: The character summons a manifestation of death: a spectral humanoid skeleton wrapped in a tattered black robe and armed with a spectral scythe.
-The skeleton appears in a space chosen by the Narrator within 3 meters of the character and attacks them, warning others not to interfere with the combat.
+The skeleton appears in a space chosen by the Game Master within 3 meters of the character and attacks them, warning others not to interfere with the combat.
 The manifestation fights until it kills the character or drops to 0 hit points, at which point it disappears.
 If someone tries to help the character, they summon their own manifestation of death.
 A creature slain by a manifestation of death can' \*\*t be brought back to life.
 - **Throne**: The character gains proficiency in the Deceive skill and their bonus to Deceive checks doubles.
 Additionally, the character becomes the rightful owner of a small castle located somewhere in the world.
 However, the castle is infested with monsters, and the character must clear them out before claiming it as their own.
 - **Vizier**: At any time within one year of drawing this card, the character can ask a question while meditating and mentally receive a truthful answer to that question.
-Besides information, the answer helps the character understand how to solve.
+Besides information, the answer helps the character understand how to solve it.
 - **Void**: This black card is an ill omen.
-The character' \*\*s soul is torn from their body and confined in an object in a place chosen by the Narrator.
-Such place is guarded by one or more powerful guardians.
+The character' \*\*s soul is torn from their body and confined in an object in a place chosen by the Game Master.
+Such a place is guarded by one or more powerful guardians.
 While the character' \*\*s soul is trapped this way, their body is incapacitated.
 A wish spell can' \*\*t restore the character' \*\*s soul to their body, but can reveal the location of the object that holds it.
 The character draws no more cards.

 *Manifestation of Death*